A5H73Y/Parkour/docs/tutorials/plugin-config.md

   DisplayNewRecords: false
   # Should the player be sent a summary of their stats after finishing
   DisplayStats: true
-  # Should Course Prizes be enabled
+  # Should Course Prizes be enabled, this includes every kind of prize such as ParkourLevels & ParkourRanks etc.
   EnablePrizes: true
   # Should the Player have to achieve all the Checkpoints before being able to finish
   # Prevents cheaters from skipping checkpoints